ibm-cloud-docs/apps/reqnsi.md

 ## Requesting a new service instance
 {: #req_instance}

-To request a new service instance, you must use the {{site.data.keyword.Bluemix_notm}} user interface or the bluemix command line interface.
+To request a new service instance, you must use the {{site.data.keyword.Bluemix_notm}} user interface or the {{site.data.keyword.Bluemix_notm}} command line interface.

 **Note:** When you specify the service name, avoid using characters other than alphabetic or numeric characters, because results might be unpredictable.

 If you use the {{site.data.keyword.Bluemix_notm}} user interface to request a service instance, complete the following steps:

-1. In the {{site.data.keyword.Bluemix_notm}} **Catalog**, click the tile for the service that you want to add.
+1. In the {{site.data.keyword.Bluemix_notm}} catalog, click the tile for the service that you want to add.
 The service details page opens.

 2. Type a name in the **Service name** field.
-A default service name is provided.
+A default name is provided.
 You can change the name in the field, or leave it unchanged.

-3. Complete additional fields or selections, and then click **CREATE**.
+3. Complete more fields or selections, and then click **CREATE**.

-If you use the bluemix command line interface to request a service instance, complete the following steps:
+If you use the {{site.data.keyword.Bluemix_notm}} command line interface to request a service instance, complete the following steps:

-1. Use the **bluemix service offerings** command to find the name and the plan of the service that you require.
+1. Use the `bluemix service offerings`**` command to find the name and the plan of the service that you require.

 2. Use the following command to create a service instance, where service_name is the name of the service, service_plan is the plan of the service, and service_instance is the name that you want to use for this service instance.